Log in with Append Mode or Second Password Authentication for Two-Step Login

 This article applies to: Two-Step Login

 Use Append Mode Authentication

-Some campus IT services such as Desktop Everywhere using the VMware Horizon View client, don't support a web interface to specify how you would like to complete the second step to authenticate and log in.
-Use "append mode authentication" for these services, a text-based method of authenticating and logging in.
+Some campus IT services, such as Desktop Everywhere using the VMware Horizon View client, do not support a web interface to specify how to complete the second step of authentication.

-If you enter just your NetID and password, Two-Step Login will check the enrolled devices in your account in the following order:
+If you enter just your NetID and password with these non-web apps, Two-Step Login will check the enrolled devices in your account in the following order: